Reflux in infants: How to help my baby sleep

 Board Certified Pediatrician & Lactation Consultant

-Rest assured there are ways to manage and alleviate acid reflux in your baby – this will help make them more comfortable, prevent further medical issues and, yes, help them sleep better – an essential ingredient to them growing strong and healthy.
+Rest assured there are ways to manage and alleviate acid reflux in your newborn or infant – this will help prevent further medical issues and make them more comfortable, which is key to them get better sleep with reflux – an essential ingredient to growing strong and healthy.

 {{form-test}}